milkfirst/Siy_Lalaine_Portfolio/README.md

 ## :computer: About

-I'm a digital enthusiast from Toronto, ON and I'm a dedicated to the world of front-end development.
-I absolutely love crafting stunning designs and effortlessly fusing them with code – it's where the magic happens! :D
+I'm a digital enthusiast from Toronto, ON.
+I'm dedicated to the world of front-end development and I absolutely love crafting stunning designs and effortlessly fusing them with code – it's where the magic happens! :D

-This personal website is a showcase of my finest work in front-end development, UX/UI design, and during my time at college.
+This personal website is a showcase of my finest work in front-end development, UX/UI design, and freelance endeavours during my time at college.
 It's been meticulously crafted with a mobile-first approach, ensuring seamless responsiveness, and it dynamically showcases all my projects.

-I'm open to freelance opportunities - If you're itching to start a project, I'm just a message away!
+I'm open to freelance opportunities - if you're itching to start a project, I'm just a message away!

 ## :computer: Technologies